-- Projects in design: Project type, location, road classification, output in kms of footpath, number/ type of crossings, total expenditure (including any grant funding). - Projects constructed: Project type, locations, road classification, output in kms of footpath, number/ type of crossings, total expenditure (including any grant funding). - Further project information from wider Transport Program, and all CN works involving pedestrian infrastructure components. - Bus stop upgrades and kerb ramp locations (detailing locations and expenditure). - Pedestrian counter data, including location of counters, plus annual data summaries. - Review of recorded pedestrian accidents across the city as per NSW Government's Centre of Road Safety statistics. - Running data totals for each year of report delivery. - Updated public facing maps resolved from PPN outputs to outline current identified projects. - Reports to be reviewed by delegated Committee of Council to review performance and delivery outcomes.

-Pedestrian Survey - conducted every three years

-The Survey will be based on the 2022 survey conducted during the development of the plan, however questions to be reviewed and refined.
-Key questions will inform the following indicators and determine if attitudes and behaviours are trending towards a more walkable Newcastle, and will be reviewed each survey to ensure results are effective and usable to assist future planning.
+Projects in design: Project type, location, road classification, output in kms of footpath, number/type of crossings, total expenditure (including any grant funding) Projects constructed: Project type, locations, road classification, output in kms of footpath, number/type of crossings, total expenditure (including any grant funding) Further project information from wider Transport Program, and all CN works involving pedestrian infrastructure components.
+Bus stop upgrades and kerb ramp locations (detailing locations and expenditure) Pedestrian counter data, including location of counters, plus annual data summaries Review of recorded pedestrian accidents across the city as per NSW Government's Centre of Road Safety statistics Running data totals for each year of report delivery Updated public facing maps resolved from PPN outputs to outline current identified projects Reports to be reviewed by delegated Committee of Council to review performance and delivery outcomes.
+Pedestrian Survey Survey to be conducted every three years.
+Survey basis to be built from previous survey under W&MP development, but questions to be reviewed and refined each year.
+Survey to show development of data for each iteration, with key identifier questions as follows: Increase in people feeling safe while walking Increase in percentage of women feeling safe while walking at night Increase in percentage of people with a disability walking regularly Increase in percentage of elderly people walking regularly Increase in people walking and taking public transport to commute Increase in people walking and taking public transport for education Increase in people walking and taking public transport to community facilities Improvement in community attitude towards walking for transport Improvement in community education and knowledge of walking opportunities Increase in participation in organised walking activities and events Reduction in % of people who identify infrastructure as a barrier to walking Reduction in % of people who identify cultural barriers to walking Survey responses to be reviewed to ensure ongoing positive outcomes across all fields identified in the survey, measured back to the metrics outlined under the 2022 pedestrian survey.
+External Data Reporting Key data capture sources conducted at a national and state level are to be gathered each year on completion of the surveys by external parties.
+Information of these surveys will be collated, in collaboration with other Transport outcomes (eg cycling) and a report provided through to ELT/Council/Committee as determined, as well as provided online for public information.
+Noting that the available information is determined by external bodies, the current available sources are as follows: ABS Census Data including: